In providing website analytics for large numbers of legal and accounting firms we get a birds-eye view of what happens after website revamps.

 Your current and future website presence rests on the content foundations you already have – don’t destroy them as these days the web is highly competitive.
 Budget and plan for migrating as many articles as you can.
 Most new visitors to your website will hit an article first and 20% of your top articles will likely be several years old (Google doesn’t care an article is old and you shouldn’t either).

 Migrating significant numbers of articles often also involves taxonomy choices and indexing work.
 For example we will typically do topic categorisation, re-titling/url redirects and author linking in many cases for clients because they can’t easily resource that themselves (where we have significant editorial teams).

 3. Not structuring your new website to distinguish valuable vs volume traffic

 Not all visitors to a professional services firm’s website are equal.
 You should be structuring your site to be able to identify the high value activities that help generate real new business leads (and distinguish existing clients for that matter).
 It’s possible to track 100% (not a typo) of contact with fee earners via the website with the right structure.

-There are a number of steps like not having your contact details (phone number etc) in the footer of every page.
-You’ve just lost the ability to see what causes people to actually contact you (because you can’t track the clickstream in Google Analytics to the ‘Contact Us’ menu).
+There are a number of steps like not having your contact details in the footer of every page.
+You’ve just lost the ability to see what causes people to actually contact you (because you can’t track the clicks to the ‘Contact Us’ menu).
 And, having been through this exercise with many firms, numbers of prospects phoning won’t drop if you have the well accepted ‘Contact Us’ navigation convention.